Understanding the legal requirements of the CDM Regulations 2015 Course Outline:

 - Definitions including project, construction work, structure and notification.

-- Duties of a client, principle designer, designer, principle contractor and contractor.
+- Duties of a client, principal designer, designer, principal contractor and contractor.

 - The requirements and responsibilities for the pre construction information.